 Except for minors, collect overpayments from the Medicaid member, even if the member has authorized a representative to complete the application or renewal for him or her.
+Join liability for married couples is as follows:

-Legally married spouses living in the household at the time the overpayment occurred are jointly liable for overpayments.
-For cases for which spousal impoverishment rules have been applied, the legally married spouses who signed the application or renewal are jointly liable even though one of the spouses may be institutionalized.
+- Legally married spouses living in the household at the time the overpayment occurred are jointly liable for overpayments. - For cases for which spousal impoverishment rules have been applied, the legally married spouses who signed the application or renewal are jointly liable even though one of the spouses may be institutionalized.